Ecological Futures Camp

 Spend 5 days with us, on the farm and surrounding mountains, investigating, imagining, designing and acting.
 Facilitated by educators, artists, scientists, activists, professionals and visionaries, you will develop an insight in how you can play a role in creating a just society within safe planetary boundaries.

-At the heart of the learning journey sits a real-life challenge around land use, food and the water cycle.
-Through an immersive and highly creative learning experience you will collaborate to problem-solve, imagining your future and that of food & water against the context of climate change.
+At the heart of the learning journey sits a real-life challenge around food and farming.
+Situated on our 120-acre farm and with the contribution of professionals in the food and farming sector, you will collaborate to problem-solve, imagining your future and that of food & farming against the context of climate change.
 You will explore how you can apply yourself – personally and professionally – to deliver such solutions and thereby contribute to a more resilient future.
 We will work together, engaging our bodies and minds, to explore new ways of thinking and working to live well and do good.

 This is an on-campus course.
 The course fee includes full-board accommodation in one of our tents.